SonnyLarsson/4-in-a-row-react/README.md

 ### General Design

 The very minimalistic design of the current UI isn't my own at all.
 It comes directly from the tutorial.
 In time, I'd like a more colorful and interesting interface, to better appeal to my intended target audience.

+### Netplay

+As of now, gameplay takes place purely per client/browser.
+Adding the possibility of playing against opponents online would make the game a lot mote interesting.

 # I Started this project with Create React App